 As a general rule, it’s not a good idea to let dogs interact with any animal at a farmed animal sanctuary.
 As the species in your care are prey animals, there is a high chance that there will be a negative reaction, either from the dog or the resident, and it is never worth risking an animal’s safety when there is any possibility to avoid conflict.

 With dogs and geese, it very much depends on the individuals.
 Whereas some properly socialized dogs won’t bother geese, others may be prone to chase or even try to eat geese, even after very long periods of mutual respect.
 More confrontational geese might chase or even attack dogs they’re uncomfortable with.
 Use your judgement and closely monitor any dog who you’d like to share common space with geese, giving ample space for both species to get away from one another.

 Geese And Cats

 Properly introduced cats and geese typically don’t bother each other as geese are larger than cats.
 One area of concern, though, are goslings who could be targeted as a meal by certain cats.
 It’s unlikely that a cat would target a mature goose, but a confrontational goose might attack the cat unprompted.
 As with dogs, closely monitor initial reactions to see if they can safely share space, providing ample space for both to escape one another!

 Predators Of Geese

 Certain wild animal species are especially dangerous to geese and will eat them if given the chance.
-This includes stray dogs, coyotes, wolves, foxes, raccoons, weasels, bobcats, skunks, opossums, snakes, hawks, owls, and bears.
-The best defense is a properly secured outdoor living space and hole-free indoor living space.
+This includes stray dogs, coyotes, wolves, foxes, rats, raccoons, weasels, bobcats, skunks, opossums, snakes, hawks, owls, bears, and snapping turtles.
+The best defense is a properly secured outdoor living space and predator-proof indoor living space.
 This includes predator netting (chicken wire will not keep a predator out, only a goose in!), fencing that cannot be dug under, predator-secure latches, and vigilance!